Best American Gay Bars

 By Benjamin Kemper

-But happily, and against all odds, many of our go-to LGBTQ spaces are still standing.
-Not only that, they’re back with a vengeance—and need your business now more than ever in light of discriminatory anti-transgender legislation and distressing Don’t Say Gay laws.
+LGBTQ bars have had a tough run lately.
+Shuttering in concerning numbers, many have been struggling with soaring rents and an increasingly challenging business model (not to mention dating apps, which make it easy to flirt from the couch).
+But happily, and against all odds, many of our go-to LGBTQ spaces are still standing—thriving, even.
+What's more, they need your business more than ever in light of discriminatory anti-transgender legislation and distressing Don’t Say Gay laws.
 To that end, here’s a pared-down list of our favorite queer bars, restaurants, and clubs in major cities across America.
-Drop in for a drag show, catch a late-night DJ set, or simply pull up a stool at the bar—no matter your gender or orientation, you’re in for a good time.
+Drop in for a drag show, catch a late-night DJ set, or simply pull up a stool at the bar.
+No matter your gender or orientation, you’re in for a good time.

 The Stonewall Inn, New York City